-Installing A Child Restraint with a Switchable Automatic Locking Retractor (ALR)
+Installing A Child Restraint With A Switchable Automatic Locking Retractor (ALR)

-- 1. Place the child seat in the center of the seating position.
-For some second row seats, you may need to recline the seat and/or raise the head restraint to get a better fit. - 2.
+- 1. Place the child seat in the center of the seating position. - 2.
 Pull enough of the seat belt webbing from the retractor to pass it through the belt path of the child restraint.
 Do not twist the belt webbing in the belt path. - 3.
 Slide the latch plate into the buckle until you hear a "click." - 4.
 Pull on the webbing to make the lap portion tight against the child seat. - 5.
 To lock the seat belt, pull down on the shoulder part of the belt until you have pulled all the seat belt webbing out of the retractor.
 Then, allow the webbing to retract back into the retractor.
 As the webbing retracts, you will hear a clicking sound.
 This means the seat belt is now in the Automatic Locking mode.

 - 6. Try to pull the webbing out of the retractor.
 If it is locked, you should not be able to pull out any webbing.
 If the retractor is not locked, repeat step 5. - 7.
 Finally, pull up on any excess webbing to tighten the lap portion around the child restraint while you push the child restraint rearward and downward into the vehicle seat. - 8.
 If the child restraint has a top tether strap and the seating position has a top tether anchorage, connect the tether strap to the anchorage and tighten the tether strap.
-Refer to "Lower Anchors and Tethers for Children (LATCH) Restraint System" for directions to attach a tether anchor.
+See "Installing Child Restraints Using the Top Tether Anchorage" for directions to attach a tether anchor.